Excitonic Bloch equations from first principles: Inelastic exciton-phonon scattering

 \subsection{$D$-reducible excitons}

 The approximation in Eq.~(\ref{wdLfinal}) implies that, see Eq.~(\ref{DysonLcl}),

 The last term in Eq.~(\ref{Lfinal}) with $\widetilde{L}$ from Eq.~(\ref{tildeLfinal}) provides an improved approximation to the $D$-reducible exciton propagator $N^{(D)}$, compare with Eq.~(\ref{cxix}).
 The equation of motion for $N^{(D),<}$ in the irreducible exciton basis is identical to Eq.~(\ref{dncxixdt}) provided that we replace $\widetilde{N}^{\rm SEX}\to \widetilde{N}$.
-Due to the exciton-phonon scattering $\widetilde{N}^{<}$ is, in general, nonzero.
 To calculate the collision integral we extend the MGKBA to $\widetilde{N}^{\lessgtr}$ along the lines outlined Ref.~\cite{pavlyukh_photoinduced_2021} [compare with Eq.~(\ref{tildeN})]

 where $\widetilde{N}^{<}_{\widetilde{\l}\blQ}(t,t)= \widetilde{N}_{\widetilde{\l}\blQ}(t)$ is the number of irreducible excitons, and $\widetilde{N}^{>}_{\widetilde{\l}\blQ}(t,t)= 1+\widetilde{N}_{\widetilde{\l}\blQ}(t)$.
 Then, the improved version of the equation of motion Eq.~(\ref{dnephdt}) reads